The Department of the 4th Dimension is

-We create strategies, campaigns and experiences that reveal different perspectives, inspire new possibilities and celebrate the connections that bind us together as human beings.
+Our strategies, campaigns and experiences reveal different perspectives, inspire new possibilities and celebrate the connections that bind us together as human beings.

 Founder and Chief Creative Officer

 Matt Checkowski is a designer, filmmaker and founder of The D4D.
-Over the course of his multi-disciplinary creative career, he has served as the creative force behind the dream sequences in Steven Spielberg’s Minority Report, as a creative director for the launch of Monday Night Football on ESPN, and the director of Summit Entertainment’s Lies & Alibis, starring Steve Coogan and Rebecca Romijn.
-Matt has spoken about the intersection of branding and storytelling at conferences and universities around the world, including Semi+Permanent, the AMA Symposium on Higher Education, Promax/BDA, the Kansas City Art Institute and his alma mater, NC State.
+Over the course of his award winning, multi-disciplinary career, he has served as the creative force behind the dream sequences in Steven Spielberg’s Minority Report, as the film director of Summit Entertainment’s Lies & Alibis, starring Steve Coogan and Rebecca Romijn, and the designer of groundbreaking projects for brand clients, including a perfume museum for Sephora, the launch of Monday Night Football on ESPN, and a science documentary series for the University of California.
+Matt has spoken about the intersection of design and storytelling at conferences and universities around the world, including Semi+Permanent, PROMAX/BDA, the Kansas City Art Institute, the AMA Symposium on Higher Education, and his alma mater, NC State.